There's no shortage of unique and amazing things to do in Colombia, including activities and attractions for all ages and budgets.

 Low-cost walking tours of Cartagena are available if you'd like a local guide to provide context to what you're seeing.

-Colombia's beloved Nobel Prize-winning novelist, Gabriel Garcia Marquez, had a home here, where the movie adaptation of his novel, Love in the Time of Cholera, was filmed.
+Colombia's beloved Nobel Prize-winning novelist, Gabriel Garcia Marquez, had a home in the historic center, where the movie adaptation of his novel, Love in the Time of Cholera, was filmed.

 Would you feel more comfortable on an organized trip to Colombia?
 G Adventures offers small group tours to Colombia for adventurous souls.